donadutt123/-Full-Project-in-Excel-with-Interactive-Dashboard/README.md

 # -Full-Project-in-Excel-with-Interactive-Dashboard
 📊 Project Objective:
-Vrinda store wants to create an annual sales report for 2022, to make well informed decisions and grow their business and understand their customers better in 2023.
+Agarwal store wants to create an annual sales report for 2022, to make well informed decisions and grow their business and understand their customers better in 2023.

 📊Implementation:
 • Data Cleaning